I’ve lived in a lot of houses in my life.

 *pause while I count*

 I think it’s 25?
 Maybe.
 Anyway, it’s quite a few.
+Moving house seems to be a bit of a hobby.
 For me then, a home isn’t somewhere I’ve lived in all my life.
 It’s not somewhere I grew up, somewhere I can walk around and say ‘that’s where I tripped over the cat when I was seven and had to have stitches.’

 It’s not something that’s special because it’s full of memories created over decades, so what is it?
 What’s that elusive thing that makes any house a home, regardless of how long you’ve been there?